josh-mchugh/rediscovering-javascript/chapter-6/README.md

 ## print-template-literal.js
 In this example, printDetails() demostrates how this function can be used as a tag for template literals.
 It takes two arugements which are both arrays.
 The first argument is the text of the template literal and then second argument is the expressions.

+## mask.js
+A tag may be used to perform transformations on given template literas.
+In the example below the tag masks the expressions.
+Since tags may transform template literals into representaions, the possiblities of its application is endless.